+The Seaside Rural Fire Protection District contracts with the City of Seaside to provide fire protection for its district which extends north to Avenue E in Gearhart and 7 miles south of Seaside along Highway 26.
 The City of Seaside's paid fire staff include the Fire Chief, Division Chief of Prevention, Division Chief of Operations, and two firefighter positions.
 The department also provides mutual aid to the Hamlet, Cannon Beach, and Gearhart rural fire protection districts.
 Per the 2020 Seaside Fire & Rescue Annual Report, there are 14 volunteer firefighters.